cglacet/bear/README.md

 <div align="center"><img src="https://imgs.xkcd.com/comics/python_environment_2x.png" width=492/></div>

-Therefore I would strongly advise using the amzing `pyenv` to deal with this mess for you:
+Therefore I would strongly advise using the amzing [pyenv][pyenv] to deal with this mess for you:

 ```python